egeldenhuys/black-fitch/README.md

 git submodule update
 ```
 (From the black-fitch directory)

-### black-fitch-makefile Targets
-- `task<X>` - run tests for given task
-- `pull` - Update black-fitch from GitHub and then updates the black-fitch-makefile
-- `update` - Update the Black Fitch makefile (usefull when developing tests)

 ## Feedback
 A pull request will be opened for each practical before being merged into master.